jleath/Gitlet/hw4/spec/hw4.md

 ![full](http://upload.wikimedia.org/wikipedia/commons/thumb/6/67/Circular_buffer_-_6789345.svg/500px-Circular_buffer_-_6789345.svg.png)

 Note that the 6 was enqueued at the leftmost entry of the array (i.e. the buffer wraps around, like a ring).
 At this point, the ring buffer is full, and if another enqueue() is performed, then an Exception will occur.
 You will manually throw this Exception.
-These will be covered Monday in class, so if you're starting earlier than Monday, you'll need to either wait or read ahead about exceptions in HFJ.
+See the section labeled <a href="#exceptions">Exceptions at the end of this HW for more</a>.

 We recommend you maintain one integer instance variable `first` that stores the index of the least recently inserted item; maintain a second integer instance variable `last` that stores the index one beyond the most recently inserted item.
 To insert an item, put it at index `last` and increment `last`.
 To remove an item, take it from index `first` and increment `first`.
 When either index equals capacity, make it wrap-around by changing the index to 0.
 Our skeleton file provides starter code along these lines.
 You're welcome to do something else if you'd like, since these variables are private and thus our tester will not be able to see them anyway.